 No. It is important that Equity Fellows be current or emerging leaders.
 As such, they should be recognized with a nomination.

 How long is the application process open?

 There are two parts to the Deeper Learning Equity Fellows application process: the nomination portion and the application portion.
-Please note both the nomination and application process are currently closed.
-Stay tuned for news regarding when the nomination and application process for Cohort 4 will open.

 What is a capstone project?
 A project that you take on that supports our mission to expand deeper learning in public education across the country.

 - Implementing a high school internship program school-wide or as a district pilot that's accessible to all students;